FlexMeasures/flexmeasures/documentation/index.rst

                 --soc-at-start 50% --roundtrip-efficiency 90%  # this is also possible per API
             $ flexmeasures show beliefs --sensor-id 1 --start ${TOMORROW}T07:00:00+01:00 --duration PT12H  # also visible per UI, of course

-    Want to read more about the examples shown above?
+Want to read more about the example case shown here?
 We discuss this in more depth at :ref:`tut_toy_schedule` and the tutorials that build on that.

 What FlexMeasures does